cytoscape/cytoscape-manual/docs/Export_Your_Data.md

 data, and other files.
 You can open the **index.html** file in your browser (usually from your browser's **File → Open** menu item.)

-Depending on your browser's security settings, you may not be able to open the **index.html** file directly if it is stored on your PC.
+Note: Depending on your browser's security settings, you may not be able to open the **index.html** file directly if it is stored on your PC.
 Attempting to do so may result in an empty browser window.
-To display the web page on your PC, you can download the CyWebrowser app, then view the **index.html** file inside of its browser window.
+To display the web page on your PC, you can install the CyWebrowser app, then view the **index.html** file inside of its browser window.

 Alternately, you can start a local web server on your PC.
 An easy way